 ASH: I’m here for it!
 Looking forward to giving the series a try.

-MELINDA: Did you say GFantasy?
+MJ: Did you say GFantasy?
 You know I’m here for that.

 SEAN: The other debuts are adaptations of light novels.
 I’ve Been Killing Slimes for 300 Years (and Maxed Out My Level) runs in Gangan Online, and The World’s Strongest Rearguard runs in Kadokawa’s Comic Walker.
 The former is cute fluff, the latter is bad but fun.